kalismeras61/flutter_page_transition/README.md

 Navigator.push(context,PageTransition(type:'rotate', duration: Duration(second:1), child: DetailScreen()));
 ```
-##Usage for Named Route Parameters
+## Usage for Named Route Parameters
-First you have to add MaterialApp property name onGenerateRoute like below and i cases you can Transition your new routes;
+First you have to add MaterialApp property name onGenerateRoute like below and in switch cases you can Transition your new routes;
 ```dart
   onGenerateRoute: (settings) {
         switch (settings.name) {